 The Nitro XF243Y monitor offers a Full HD 1,920 x 1,080p resolution with a 16:9 aspect ratio.
 And while the current high-end standard is a 1ms response time, this one can offer 0.5ms (gray to gray).

 Lenovo G25-10 144Hz monitor

-Our small budget means that many of these 144Hz monitors are a bit limited in size.
-This AOC monitor is a perfect example, though the three-sided frameless design helps make the display feel larger.
+Our small budget means that many of these 144Hz monitors are limited in size.
+This AOC monitor is a perfect example, though the three-sided frameless design helps make the 23.8-inch display feel larger.
 It offers everything you’d expect — Full HD resolution, AMD FreeSync, and a 1ms response time.
-AOC’s G2490VX is also VESA mount ready, so you can add the monitor just about anywhere you want it.
-The VA panel ensures 170-degree viewing angles, so feel free to grab a few and build a true battle station.
+AOC’s G2490VX is also VESA mount ready, so you can add the monitor anywhere you want it.
+The VA panel ensures 170-degree viewing angles, so feel free to grab a few and build a proper battle station.

-This 144Hz monitor from BenQ technically busts our budget, but it’s currently on sale.
-Sure, you’ll have to accept some thicker bezels with the Zowie, but the exclusive Color Vibrance and Black eQualizer technologies should make your games look picture-perfect.
-You can even adjust the Zowie XL2411P vertically or rotate 90-degrees for a portrait viewing experience.
-As for connectivity, BenQ chose DisplayPort, HDMI, DVI-DL, and headphone jacks for plenty of flexibility.
+This 144Hz monitor from BenQ technically busts our budget, but it’s often found on sale, and you can get it for $249 as of the time of this writing.
+You’ll have to accept some thicker bezels with the Zowie, but the exclusive Color Vibrance and Black eQualizer technologies should make your games look picture-perfect.
+Response time is also nearly instant at 1ms.

 Dell S2421HGF 144Hz monitor